Tax Planning in Frontenac, MO

 • If Married, Filing Jointly or Separately —

-The IRS says that roughly 95% of married couples choose to file joint tax returns.
-It helps spouses qualify for a higher standard deduction, in addition to a variety of tax credits not available to single filers.
-However, if both spouses are higher-earning individuals, they may be in a lower tax bracket if they file separately.
-If one spouse received considerable medical care in a given year, it may be preferable to file separately to meet the 7.5% threshold for medical deductions.
+The IRS reports that roughly 95% of married couples choose to file joint tax returns.
+It's the only way to qualify for certain tax credits and reductions.
+However, if both spouses are higher-earning individuals, filing separately may reduce their combined tax liability.
+If one spouse has a lot of medical expenses, it may be preferable to file separately to qualify for the 7.5% threshold for medical deductions.

 • Make Charitable Donations —